 You may be wading for hours and the boat will be just a spec on the horizon.
-Be sure to bring a wading pack to carry your flies, leaders, tippet, clippers, a water bottle, camera, etc.
+Be sure to bring a wading pack to carry your flies, leaders, tippet, clippers, a water bottle, a camera, etc.

 Polarized with amber or copper lenses.

-Spin rods, reels, tube lures and lures for Cuda
+Spin rods, reels, tube lures, and lures for Cuda

 All Barracuda get a complimentary boat ride back to the dock.
 Bahamians love to eat them.